-So… Should You Build a Cold Frame?
+So… Should You Grow in a Cold Frame?
 Yes!

 If you love gardening, you should definitely add some winter-growing options like a cold frame in your backyard.
 Cold frames are best for slow harvests over the deep winter months (December/January) and then things really pickup in February/March/April, where all your small lettuces, green onions, cabbages, spinaches, and other cool-weather veggies really start to take off with the longer days.
 They’re also great for keeping indoor-started summer vegetable seedlings warm during cooler nights while you harden them off to prepare for planting.

-Here are some cold frames I saw during the Denver Garden Bloggers Fling:
+For more cold frame ideas, check out these Colorado cold frames I saw during the 2019 Denver Garden Bloggers Fling:

 I hope this blog post helps pass on the inspiration to build cold frames and grow your own food year-round!